RequirementEngineering/ch-re-159949IvanValdez/SRS.md

   * A form in which the client enters his name, email and the description of the service he would like to hire when selecting a calendar date.
   * A section for the legal notice, specifying that the use of the electronic mail is only for communication purposes and the information will not be used or sold to third parties.

+* **Previous works tab:** In this tab some of the previous works of the business will be shown as a sample for the users, this tab should include:
+  * Photo galleries divided according to the type of event.
+  * Legal notice to let you know that the images shown are for sample only and are subject to copyright.

+* **Package tab:** This tab describes the photo packages that the business handles, it should include:
+  * The name of the package, what that package contains, its price and description.
+  * A legal notice to warn that the packages are subject to price changes and availability.

 ### 2.3 User Characteristics
 ### 2.4 Constraints
 ### 2.5 Assumptions and dependencies